rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ### Step 1: Create a new R-project

-Start RStudio and Creat a new Project:
+Start RStudio and create a new project:

 `File > New Project ... > New Directory > R Package`